SaubhagyaSingh/radiantriches/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment
+visit this site at (https://radiantriches-hr6m.vercel.app/) This is a working clone of the figma file provided by the Radiant riches team as an Assignment.
 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify